-- 1. SEISMIC LINES currently available in the ABMI's HFIOSA1950s and HFIOSA1980s are not the complete representation of the seismic lines that existed on the land surface.
-Low impact seismic lines might be missing from this dataset due to low detectability on SPOT or other satellite imagery and due to the number of features that go beyond current capabilities of heads up digitization on the provincial scale HF dataset.
+- 1. SEISMIC LINES currently available in the ABMI's HFI2010 (v2.0) are not the complete representation of the seismic lines existing on the land surface.
+Low impact seismic lines might be missing from this dataset due to low detectability on SPOT imagery and due to the number of features that go beyond current capabilities of heads up digitization on the provincial scale HF dataset.
 The ABMI's sampling scale HF dataset (Temporal Human Footprint) within boundaries should be used for a more detailed representation of this sub-layer within sampling sites (dimensions: 3 km by 7km; distributed in 20 km by 20 km spacing grid). - 2.
-HARVEST-AREAS might include areas that have been cleared for another purpose than timber harvesting (i.e., agricultural use, residential, mine or industrial areas expansion, or fire hazard reduction.) - 3.
+New CULTIVATION features created by heads-up digitization ([SOURCE] attribute is either 'ABMI15', 'ABMI16', 'ABMI17', 'ABMI18', 'ABMI19 or 'ABMI20") were attributed based on visual interpretation of SPOT6 satellite natural color composite mosaics.
+HFI dataset has not included a reattribution of existing HFI_2014 cultivation Feature Types to status of circa 2020. - 3.
+HARVEST-AREAS might include areas that have been cleared for another purpose than timber harvesting (i.e., agricultural use, residential, mine or industrial areas expansion, or fire hazard reduction). - 4.
 HARVEST-AREAS [YEAR] value is the best estimation of the year when the area was harvested.
-It has been determined by: - a combination of source data values and remote sensing analysis for years 1985 to 2013, - and source data based for years prior to 1985. - 4.
-PIPELINES dataset is an ESTIMATE of the high-pressure pipelines in the province and is not suitable for locating pipelines on the ground.
+It has been determined by: - o heads up digitization for years 2014 to 2020, - combination of source data values and remote sensing analysis for years 1985 to 2013, - o and source data based for years prior to 1985. - 5.
+PIPELINES dataset is an ESTIMATE of the high-pressure pipelines in the province and is not suitable for locating pipelines on the ground!
 The data will also contain some low-pressure pipelines.
 A pipeline corridor is defined by the AHFMP as any linear disturbance created for the purpose of constructing and maintaining pipelines.
 The pipeline verge estimates the extent of the direct physical disturbance of the pipeline corridor whether it is visible or not on available imagery.

-2.1.4 Other Data Limitations
+1.1.1 Other Data Limitations

-The HFI2021 dataset from which the current HFIOSA1950s and HFIOSA1980s dataset is derived does not contain a 'year of origin' (i.e., [YEAR] attribute) for all features within the dataset.
+The HFI2020 dataset from which the current HFIOSM1980s dataset is derived does not contain a 'year of origin' (i.e., [YEAR] attribute) for all features within the dataset.
 Completing this attribution for all features is an ongoing, multi-year effort by the ABMI that is continuing at the time of this data publication.
-Table 2 below summarizes the percent of features in each sublayer within the HFIe2021 dataset that have a [YEAR] attribute.
-There are six polygonal sublayers that do not have complete [YEAR] attributes: Roads, Verges, Urban/Rural Residential, Cultivation, Pipelines, and Seismic Lines.
-The percent completion for features in these sublayers varies from 13.2% to 87.8%.
-Polygonal sublayers that are fully dated have not undergone the process of 'Heads-up Digitization' for the 1980s and 1950s orthophotos so some features may be missing.
+There are seven polygonal sublayers that do not have complete [YEAR] attributes: Roads, Verges, Transmission Lines, Residential, Cultivation, Pipelines, and Seismic Lines.
+The percent completion for features in these sublayers varies from 12.0% to 97.3% (see Table a).